DIY Hand Sanitizer Holder – Free Pattern + VIDEO Tutorial

 Hand Sanitizer Holder Supplies and tools

-- travel size hand sanitizer bottle (with 60%+ alcohol)
+- travel size hand sanitizer bottle (with No products found.)

 - main fabric – 100% cotton (tightly woven cotton, such as quilting cotton or cotton used in quality bed sheets)